-If you use your Chromebook as a daily computer and don’t need the use of touchpad capabilities, you can disable or turn that feature off.
-You can also re-enable it when you do need the use of your Chromebooks touch pad.
+If you use your Chromebook as a daily computer and don’t need the use of touchpad capabilities, you can disable or turn off the feature.
+You can also re-enable the Chromebook touchpad as you need.

-Or maybe you just need to clean the touchpad.
-It is, after all, advised that you disable the touchpad if you need to do more than give it a quick wipe down.
+Maybe you just need to clean the touchpad?
+It is, after all, advised that you disable the touchpad whenever you need to do more than just give it a quick wipe down.

-So, you’ve got your super stellar mouse all hooked up to your Chromebook.
-Or you have everything you need to clean the touchpad set up.
-Now you need to disable the built-in touchpad on your Chromebook.
 The first thing you’ll want to do is navigate to the lower right-hand side of your Chromebook.
-Then, follow these steps;
+Then, follow these steps:

 - Next, click on Settings.
-If you need to, scroll down to where it says Device.
-Here you can adjust touchpad settings or disable tap to click.
+If necessary, scroll down to where it says “Device.”
+Here, you can adjust touchpad settings or disable “tap to click.”

-- Click the Touchpad or Touchpad and mouse settings button.
-This opens the Touchpad and Touchpad and mouse settings window.
-Now you can adjust the way the touchpad and mouse interact with your Chromebook.
+- Click Touchpad and mouse settings.
+This opens the settings window.
+Now, you can adjust the way the touchpad and mouse interact with your Chromebook.

-You used to be able to disable the touchpad functionality on a Chromebook completely.
-Since recent Chrome OS updates, the developers have removed the ability to do that.
-You can’t even use the input control command in crosh to adjust the advanced touchpad and mouse settings any more.
-We tried it out, but we didn’t have any success.
+Originally, you could disable the touchpad on a Chromebook completely, but recent Chromebook updates removed the ability to do so.
+You can’t even use the input control command in Crosh to adjust the advanced touchpad and mouse settings anymore.

-On the plus side, turning off tap to click at least means you won’t need to worry about clicking things every time you accidentally brush the touchpad, and you don’t need to worry about digging a five year old mouse out of storage the next time you accidentally drip soup on the touchpad and need to give it a scrub.
+On the plus side, turning off “tap to click” means you won’t need to worry about clicking things every time you accidentally brush the touchpad, and you don’t need to worry about digging a five-year-old mouse out of storage the next time you accidentally drop soup!